 This level 6 module for the final year of BSc Civil Engineering builds upon curriculum taken in level 4 and level 5.
 The main aims are to provide a detailed appreciation of construction processes and techniques, the design and integration of building and environmental services, the performance requirements of the building envelope, and the integration of these various factors into a cost-effective building design.
 The lecture content promotes the benefits of holistic building design and construction that gives due consideration to the performance of the building envelope, the design and integration of mechanical and electrical installations (building services) to provide internal environmental quality and the management of buildings over the course of their life cycle.

+This is a core module for the final year of BEng Civil Engineering, BSc Civil Engineering and BSc Construction Management.
 The individual project is an opportunity to explore a subject of the student’s own choice and to initiate, design and execute a small scale research project under supervision.
 The work in the project will draw upon material from all modules previously or currently taught and provide a culmination to their degree.
 Additionally, this allows the students to develop and practice their research skills that will be invaluable for the future.
 The students are encouraged to work independently, study a topic in depth, review previous work, collect, and interpret and analyse information.
 This is also intended to develop students’ ability to communicate clearly and succinctly orally, graphically and in writing.
-In undertaking the work they should demonstrate knowledge and competence in reviewing literature and in using one or more of a range of research methods to collect and analyze data and draw well-founded conclusions.
+In undertaking the work they should demonstrate knowledge and competence in reviewing literature and in using one or more of a range of research methods to collect and analyse data and draw well-founded conclusions.
 To support the student a series of lectures in research methods is given and individual one-to-one supervision ensures that the student is supported in the process.
 Assessment is by submission of an initial formative research statement and summative assessments comprise an interim report, an oral presentation and the completed project.